rhusiev/cpp-compile/README.md

 # Docker image

-The docker image is fedora based, which means you will need to use `dnf` as a package manager in `project.Dockerfile`, if you want to change installed programs.
+The docker image is Fedora based, which means you will need to use `dnf` as a package manager in `project.Dockerfile`, if you want to change installed programs.

 However, the image comes preinstalled with:
 - CMake, Make, Ninja